GSA/search-gov-website/admin-center/display/display-overview.md

 1. **Type-ahead search.** Help searchers refine their query by displaying type-ahead search suggestions as a list in the search box.
 The list forms as a searcher begins to type in the search box.
 Suggestions are listed in order of most popular (that is, most searched).
 They're updated every few seconds.
 See, for example, the suggestions as you type di... on [SocialSecurity.gov's search results page](https://search.ssa.gov/search?affiliate=ssa). ***Note:*** this will enable type-ahead on your search results page that is hosted by our service.
 If you wish to display type-ahead suggestions on your agency’s website, please review instructions for our [JavaScript snippet and API]({{ site.baseurl }}/admin-center/activate/typeahead-api.html).

 ## Related Sites

+> This feature is only available on the hosted search results page.

 Help visitors find content relevant to their search query that resides on other websites, such as the site for your parent organization or your Spanish-language site.
 When searchers click on the link to the related site, they see search results for their query on the related site.